HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_of_Equations_Geometry.md

 Using summation notation allows us to concisely represent a system of linear equations with multiple variables and equations.
 It is a powerful mathematical tool that simplifies the expression and makes it easier to work with complex systems of equations.

 <font color='Blue'><b>Example</b></font>:
-The following system of equation,
+The following system of equations,

 \begin{align*}
 \begin{cases}